 N=5, Figures in paranthesis are square root transformed values, Figures with same alphabets are significant at P< 0.05 by LSD

-During 2023-24, the cumulative mean count of snails ranged from 1.75 to 23.75 and 1.75 to 39 at 5 and 10 DAP, respectively.
+During 2023-24, the cumulative mean count of the snails ranged from 1.75 to 23.75 and 1.75 to 39 at 5 and 10 DAP, respectively.
 At 5 and 10 DAP, the treatment based on black gram powder and jaggery was found most superior with mean number of snails 23.75 and 39 followed by ripe papaya (15.75, 33.75) and banana- based baits (8, 24.75).
 These three baits were found more superior than whole wheat flour- based bait (check).
 Kant and Diarra (2016) studied the feeding preference of GAS under field and lab conditions and found papaya as a preferred host causing damage to fruits.
 Kumar et al. (2018) reported chopped raw papaya and rice bran with jaggery as superior attractants for GAS based on their field trials at Balehonnur in Karnataka.
 Roda et al. (2018) reported Cavendish bananas as attractant baits for GAS.
 Minott et al. (2018) also reported the effectiveness of attractant baits using bread fruit, banana and papaya, where they mixed these food baits in copper sulphate solution.
 The number of snails trapped in baits based on black gram powder and common salt, and whole wheat flour with jaggery were found similar in the present study.
 The fermented black gram- based bait with jaggery was found to have attracted a greater number of snails than its bait based on common salt.
 Thus, jaggery was found to have a profound influence in attracting snails towards the baits, unlike common salt which shows some inhibitory effect as discussed earlier.

 Table 4: Efficacy of different fermented baits for Giant African Snail in confirmatory trial (2023-24)